DocSunset/sygaldry/sygaldry/sygsa-max17055/sygsa-max17055.lili.md

 [TOC]

-This is a simple driver for the MAX17055 fuel gauge.
+This library is a simple driver for the MAX17055 fuel gauge.
 The fuel gauge is controlled via its control registers over the I2C bus.
 This driver was adapted from the driver found at https://github.com/AwotG/Arduino-MAX17055_Driver and from the implementation in the T-Stick firmware found at https://github.com/aburt2/T-Stick/tree/pcb_design.

-This library will be structured using a helpers file that has functions for reading and writing to the registers, and a helpers file that stores a dictionary of the registers.
+This library will be structured using a helpers file that stores a dictionary of the registers and the multipliers to compute the Least Significant Bit for the capacity, current, voltage, percentage and time registers.

 # Helpers